MarySalemme/react-crash-course/exercises/04-composition/readme.md

 };
 ```

 You see how we are instantiating `Alert` twice in `App.render`?
-Because JSX is transpiled into javascript and tags behave as variables, we can use the tools provided by javascript to programatically instantiate both `Alert`s:
+Because JSX is transpiled into JavaScript and tags behave as variables, we can use the tools provided by JavaScript to programmatically instantiate both `Alert`s:

 ```js
 class App extends React.Component {